DMM TOC > 600 Basic Standards for All Mailing Services|

 If electronic information filing is required but U.S. Census Bureau's Automated Export System or AESDirect website is unavailable, the goods may be shipped but the customer is responsible for providing the appropriate AES Downtime Citation instead of an ITN.
 This citation includes the word “AESDOWN,” the customer's AES filer identification number, and the date: for example, “AESDOWN 123456789 09/30/2009.”
 If the Automated Export System system is down, call 800-549-0595, option 1.

 2.5.5 AES Exemption

 In many circumstances, electronic export information filing and an Internal Transaction Number (ITN) may not be required.
 In these circumstances, and only when a customs declaration form is required under 2.4, customers are responsible for presenting an applicable AES Exemption on the customs declaration form upon mailing.
 Customers may forgo this requirement if no customs declaration form is required.
 When a customs declaration form is used, customers should enter the applicable AES Exemption on the customs declaration form.
 Customers must only enter one AES Exemption per addressed mailpiece.
 When multiple AES Exemptions may apply, the mailer may select any one that applies.
 For more information on these and other exemptions, customers should consult Appendix C of the Foreign Trade Regulations, 15 C.F.R.
 Part 30.
 The following is a list of the most commonly applicable AES Exemption for items mailed to, from, or between destinations under 2.0.

 a.
-Regardless of value, for all goods shipped to, from, or between the following U.S. Territories, use NOEEI 30.2(d)(2):
+Regardless of value, for all goods shipped within or between the following U.S. territories or between the following U.S. territories and the United States, Puerto Rico, and the U.S. Virgin Islands, use NOEEI 30.2(d)(2):